 If you have a diagnosed disability and are enrolled at LCSC, you may be eligible for services through the Disability Services office.

 LCSC is dedicated to providing equal access through a welcoming and inclusive environment for individuals with disabilities and complies with the Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 Discrimination on the basis of a disability is prohibited.
 LCSC provides reasonable accommodations to otherwise qualified disabled students in all college programs and activities and strives to maintain access to all aspects of a student’s education experience.
 No student shall be retaliated against for seeking accommodation under this policy or for participating in any grievance procedures brought against the university because of alleged noncompliance with the policy.

-To set up an appointment call (208) 792-2211 or come in to Reid Centennial Hall Room 111.
-Online paperwork will be completed at the appointment.
-Bring appropriate documentation, if available to the appointment.
+To set up an appointment call (208) 792-2677.
+Paperwork can be completed online or at the appointment.
+Bring appropriate documentation, if available, to the appointment.

 Students need to contact the office at the beginning of each semester to arrange for accommodations.
-Providing the Disability Counselor with proper documentation of the disability and suggested accommodations will speed the process.
+Providing Disability Services with proper documentation of the disability and suggested accommodations will speed the process.

 The Faculty Notification form describes the accommodations to be granted to the student based on his/her disability.